Gun violence prevention resources for Lexington

 What if the other parent pushes back?

-Sometimes a parent might seem uncomfortable when you ask about firearm storage.
+Jennifer Miller, the 11th District Councilmember with LFUCG, offers tips for times a parent might seem uncomfortable when you ask about firearm storage.

 What should I tell my kids about guns?

+“Geo” Gibson, founder of Operation Making a Change, helps you talk to your kids about guns.
 Children are naturally curious.
 Talk to them before they encounter one.

 Safe storage in your own home

 If you have firearms in your home, this one’s for you.
+“Geo” Gibson, founder of Operation Making a Change, has tips on safe storage.

 Where can I get help or more resources?